Debt Camel

 • 22 June 2023 – Court Sanction hearing – approved the Scheme

-• July to end December 2023 – customers have 6 months to submit a claim to the Scheme.
-Claims after this point will not be considered in the Scheme and will not be able to go to FOS.
+• July to end December 2023 – customers had only 6 months to submit a claim to the Scheme.

 What happens after you have made a Claim